krmnn/sync-jpeg-to-raw/README.md

 ## Running it

-Create a Dock-Icon on which you can drop your folders:
+Create a Dock-Icon on which you can drop your folders (if you just click it a file dialog will open):

 1. Build linked "trash" utility via "make"
 2. Get platypus (http://www.sveinbjorn.org/platypus), a tool to create MacOS applications out of bundled shellscripts: